Fraunhofer-SIT/charra/README.md

 # CHARRA: CHAllenge-Response based Remote Attestation with TPM 2.0

 This is a proof-of-concept implementation of the "Challenge/Response Remote Attestation" interaction model of the [IETF RATS](https://datatracker.ietf.org/wg/rats/about/) [Reference Interaction Models for Remote Attestation Procedures](https://datatracker.ietf.org/doc/draft-ietf-rats-reference-interaction-models/) using TPM 2.0.
-The [IETF Remote ATtestation ProcedureS (RATS)](https://datatracker.ietf.org/wg/rats/about/) working group standardizes formats for describing assertions/claims about system components and associated evidence; and procedures and protocols to convey these assertions/claims to relying parties.
+The [IETF Remote Attestation Procedures (RATS)](https://datatracker.ietf.org/wg/rats/about/) working group standardizes formats for describing assertions/claims about system components and associated evidence; and procedures and protocols to convey these assertions/claims to relying parties.
 Given the security and privacy sensitive nature of these assertions/claims, the working group specifies approaches to protect this exchanged data.

 This proof-of-concept implementation realizes the Attesting Computing Environment—a Computing Environment capable of monitoring and attesting a target Computing Environment—as well as the target Computing Environment itself, as described in the [RATS Architecture](https://datatracker.ietf.org/doc/draft-birkholz-rats-architecture/).

 Next steps:

+* Refactor and and implement forward-declared (but not yet implemented) functions
 * Block-wise CoAP data transfers
-* Verify TPM Quote with *mbedtls* using TPM public key
 * Use non-zero reference PCRs
 * Introduce a Make flag which disables console output (useful for embedded systems and firmware)
 * "Extended" *TPM Quote* using TPM audit session(s) and *TPM PCR Read* operations
 * Make CHARRA a library (`libcharra`) and make *attester* and *verifier* example code in `example` folder

 ## How it works (Protocol Flow)